The Energy Regulation and Markets Review: Malaysia

 A company that has obtained a feed-in tariff approval from SEDA (see Section V.i) for any of the following types of public renewable energy installations may apply to the Commission for a provisional licence:

 - biogas installations;

 - small hydropower installations.

-This is typically done to facilitate the development of a renewable energy project and to enable the operator to apply for financial incentives and programmes prior to the construction and operation of the facilities, and is intended to ease the entry of new participants into the renewable energy market.
-The Commission has stated that any company that requires a bank loan for the project and wishes to obtain a provisional licence is required to have a paid-up capital of at least 2 per cent of the total cost of the project, or 200,000 ringgit, whichever is the greater.14
+Provisional licences are intended to facilitate the development of a renewable energy project as they enable the operator to apply for financial incentives and programmes before the construction and operation of the facilities prior to getting a 'permanent' licence.
+The Commission has stated that any company that requires a bank loan for the project and wishes to obtain a provisional licence is required to have a paid-up capital of at least 2 per cent of the total cost of the project, or 200,000 ringgit, whichever is the greater.13

 Generation and supply of gas via pipelines (for private utilities and supply to consumers)

-The Gas Supply Act 1993 (GSA) applies to the delivery of gas to consumers via pipelines, downstream from the connection flange of the loading arm at the regasification terminal, or the last flange of the gas processing plant or onshore gas terminal.15 Prior to 2016, there were only two types of licences for the supply of piped gas in Peninsular Malaysia:
+The Gas Supply Act 1993 (GSA) regulates delivery of gas to consumers via pipelines, downstream from the connection flange of the loading arm at the regasification terminal, or the last flange of the gas processing plant or onshore gas terminal.14 Prior to 2016, there were only two types of licences for the supply of piped gas in Peninsular Malaysia:

 - private gas licence – allowing its holder to supply and use piped gas on its own premises (e.g., restaurants); and